Haven (XHV) is the world's first network of private stable assets.

 It enables holding wealth as crypto, in private, without volatility.
 It's like having your own bank.

-Users convert from XHV, a form of private treasury note, to xUSD, the world's first private algorithmic stablecoin. xUSD is converted to other private assets (xAssets) like xAG (Silver), xAU (Gold), xBTC (Bitcoin), xCNY (Yuan), xEUR (Euro), etc.
+Users convert from XHV, a form of private treasury note, to xUSD, the world's first private algorithmic stablecoin. xUSD is converted to other private assets (xAssets) like xAG (Silver), xAU (Gold), xBTC (Bitcoin), etc.

-Haven ensures 1 xUSD can always be converted to $1 worth of XHV on the blockchain regardless of the price of xUSD on public exchanges.
+Haven ensures 1 xUSD can always be converted to $1 worth of XHV minus slippage costs on the blockchain regardless of the price of xUSD on public exchanges.

 How it works

 Haven has elastic supply of XHV, xUSD, and xAssets.
-It's a fork of Monero, adds Proof-of-Value to ensure converted value is equal between assets during conversions, adds Vault Backed Shoring (VBS) to balance inflation of XHV and xUSD, and plans to simulate slippage like real world exchanges.
+It's a fork of Monero, adds Proof-of-Value to ensure converted value is equal between assets during conversions, adds Vault Backed Shoring (VBS) to balance inflation of XHV and xUSD, and simulates slippage like real world exchanges.
 VBS currently targets an XHV:xUSD market cap ratio of 10:1 to support xUSD pegged at $1 on public exchanges.

 18.4 million XHV will be created by mining.
 Demand for xUSD can mint an unlimited number of xUSD by burning XHV.
 Demand for XHV can mint an unlimited number of XHV by burning xUSD.

 Converting XHV to xUSD (going offshore) and converting xUSD to XHV (coming back onshore) requires holding XHV as collateral equal to the converted amount multiplied by VBS.
-The collateral is locked for 14 days during the conversion to prevent excessive and rapid minting of XHV that would cause a death spiral but the converted amount unlocks in 1 day.
+The collateral is locked for 1 days during the conversion to prevent excessive and rapid minting of XHV that would cause a death spiral.
+The converted amount unlocks in 1 day.
 When the conversion completes the collateral is unlocked and returned to the user.

 Transactions are private.
 Transaction addresses and amounts are hidden like Monero.